Infinity-Corrected Tube Lenses

 Thorlabs offers nine infinity-corrected tube lenses for widefield imaging.
 All TTL series lenses can provide diffraction-limited performance about any single wavelength from 240 to 700 nm (for the TTL200-UVB) or from 400 to 2000 nm (for all other TTL series lenses), provided that the tube lens is set to focus on the camera at the target wavelength.
 Please note that using these lenses for laser scanning will result in vignetting and uneven spot sizes over the FOV; for integration into a telecentric laser scanning system, see the tube lenses below.

 The TTL200-UVB tube lens features an air-spaced design for superior performance and high power handling.
 It is AR coated for UV wavelengths (240 - 360 nm) and is designed to be used with our high-power MicroSpot® focusing objectives.
 The tube lenses coated for visible wavelengths (350 - 700 nm) offer good performance at shorter wavelengths (<480 nm) to accommodate applications using 405 nm and 443 nm illumination.
 The TTL200-B is AR coated for NIR wavelengths (650 - 1050 nm), making it ideal for NIR fluorescence and NIR DIC imaging.
 The TTL200-S8 utilizes a broadband MgF2 single-layer coating with a low transmission roll-off throughout the visible and NIR, with peak transmission centered at 830 nm.
 See the graphs in the table below for transmission data.
-Some TTL series lenses can be custom coated with an AR coating optimized for transmission within the design wavelength range; contact Tech Support for details.
+Some TTL series lenses can be custom coated with an AR coating optimized for transmission within the design wavelength range; contact Tech Sales for details.

 Tube Lens Schematic